-Pies & Tarts The Perfect Apple Honey Cobbler 4.78 from 9 votes Create a Profile! × Please sign up to save your favorite recipes Sign Up Already have an account?
+Pies & Tarts The Perfect Apple Honey Cobbler 4.78 from 9 votes Create a Profile! × Sign Up Already have an account?
 Sign In Jump To Recipe Save Recipe My Apple Honey Cobbler recipe has the warm taste of tart apples and sweet honey with just a little hint of cinnamon — it's a perfect fall treat!
 By Gemma Stafford | September 6, 2021 | 16 This post may contain affiliate links.
 Please see my full disclosure for details.
 Hi Bold Bakers!
 Is it getting a little chillier by you?
 I’m not quite ready to let summer go, but there’s something so beautiful about fall.
 It’s probably all the delicious desserts you can make with apples.
 A warm taste of tart apples and sweet honey with just a little hint of cinnamon, it’s a perfect fall treat.
 The cobbler topping is like a sweet, crumbly, buttery biscuit that melts in your mouth.
 It’s simple to make, fills the house with wonderful smells, and warms your soul with delicious goodness.
 This is also a very popular dessert around Rosh Hashanah, the Jewish New Year — apples and honey play a key part in families’ celebrations.
 It’s traditional to eat sweet foods, starting with challah then a slice of apple dipped in honey, to symbolize a desire for a good, sweet year.
 What Is Apple & Honey Cobbler?
 This is a very easy dessert to make and one everyone loves.
 The tart apples bake down in honey and cinnamon and transform into a delicious, soft treat.
 The cobbler topping though really makes this dessert, the texture of the cobbler combined with the soft apples is really irresistible from the first bite to last.
 What You Need To Make Apple & Honey Cobbler Measuring cups and spoons 8×8-inch (20x20cm) baking dish Mixing bowls How To Make Apple & Honey Cobbler This is a wonderful way to use up some fall apples, and the other ingredients are likely already in your cupboards.
 Here’s how you make apple and honey cobbler (get the full recipe below): Preheat your oven to 350°F (180°C) and butter an 8×8-inch (20x20cm) baking dish.
 Peel, core, and chop your apples and add them into a medium-sized bowl.
 Add the honey, flour, lemon juice, cinnamon, and salt to the apples.
 Mix well and pour into your baking dish.
 To make the topping, combine the flour, sugar, and salt in another bowl.
 Rub the butter into the flour mixture until it looks like coarse crumbs.
 Then, stir in the beaten egg.
 Spoon the topping over the apples (don’t worry about gaps) and bake for around 45-55 minutes, until the top is golden brown and the filling is bubbling.
 Gemma’s Pro Chef Tips For Making Apple & Honey Cobbler Depending on where you live the time of year, you may have access to many varieties of tart apples.
 If nothing else, Granny Smiths are always a good option and fairly easy to find.
 To make this extra special, serve this with my easy homemade vanilla ice cream or caramel gelato.
 The filling and topping can be made a few hours in advance and kept in the refrigerator separately until closer to when you want to eat it.
 This way it can be made and served hot from the oven without much fuss!
 For a delicious variation, try adding 1 cup (5oz/142g) of a berry of your choice to the filling.
 I like just a hint of cinnamon in my filling, but a ¼ teaspoon of ground nutmeg, ginger, or cardamom can be nice if you want to spice things up.
 How Do I Store Apple & Honey Cobbler?
 Apple and honey cobbler is best the day it is made but you can store any covered leftovers in the refrigerator for up to one day.
 To serve, reheat in a 250°F (120°C) oven.
 Make More Cobbler: Self-Saucing Pecan Cobbler Best-Ever Peach Cobbler Strawberry Cream Cheese Cobbler And don’t forget to buy my Bigger Bolder Baking Cookbook!
 Full (and printable) recipe below!
 Try These Recipes!
 Mint Chocolate Chip Ice Cream PiePeanut Butter and Jelly CrispChocolate and Raspberry Panna Cotta TartUnforgettable Blackberry Crisp Apple Honey Cobbler Recipe 4.78 from 9 votes Print Recipe Add to Favorites Loading… My Apple Honey Cobbler recipe has the warm taste of tart apples and sweet honey with just a little hint of cinnamon — it's a perfect fall treat!
 Author: Gemma Stafford Servings: 8 people Dessert Fruit Oven Prep Time 15 minsCook Time 45 mins My Apple Honey Cobbler recipe has the warm taste of tart apples and sweet honey with just a little hint of cinnamon — it's a perfect fall treat!
 Author: Gemma Stafford Servings: 8 people Ingredients For the filling4 large (about 30oz/850g) granny smith apples⅓ cup (4oz/115g) honey2 tablespoons all-purpose flour1 tablespoon of lemon juice½ teaspoon cinnamon¼ teaspoon saltFor the Cobbler Topping1 cup (5oz/142g) all-purpose flour1 cup (8oz/225g) granulated sugar¼ teaspoon salt½ cup (4oz/115g) butter (softened)1 large egg (beaten) Instructions Preheat the oven to 350°F (180°C) and butter an 8x8-inch (20x20cm) baking dish.Peel, core, and chop the apples and add them to a medium bowl.To the apples, add the honey, flour, lemon juice, cinnamon, and salt, mix well and pour into the baking dish.In another medium bowl, make the topping: combine the flour, sugar, and salt.Rub the butter into the flour mixture until it resembles coarse crumbs, and then stir in the beaten egg.Spoon the topping over the apples (some gaps are ok) and bake for about 45-55 minutes, until the topping is golden brown and the filling is bubbling.Serve warm with vanilla ice cream.
 Apple cobbler is best the day it is made but you can store covered leftovers in the refrigerator for up to one day.
 Reheat in a 250°F (120°C) oven before serving.